webplatform/docs-wpd/Community/Meetings/General/index.md

 We recommend that you follow both the audio conference and the IRC chat.
 For those without an audio connection, key updates are provided live on the IRC, courtesy of each week's volunteer scribe.

+==Agenda 2013-06-14==

+* Roll call
+* Review of open action items
+* [[Meta:web_platform_wednesday|WPDW]] - how is it going?
+* Community Dev team's talk with Demian about Tech Centers
+* [http://lists.w3.org/Archives/Public/public-webplatform/2013Jun/0075.html Max's JS file import]
+* Anything blocking you from creating great content?
+* Anything new & notable?
+(Blogs or other communications planned for next week?)

 ==Agenda 2013-06-07==

 * Roll call